 Classes (Fall/Spring): Students who submit notice in writing by the second class meeting will receive a refund less the registration fee and the cost of one class.
 No refunds will be made after the second class meeting.

-Summer programs: Students who submit notice in writing at least four weeks prior to the start of the program will receive a full refund of the tuition, less the registration fee.
+Summer and winter programs: Students who submit notice in writing at least four weeks prior to the start of the program will receive a full refund of the tuition, less the registration fee.
 No refunds will be made within four weeks of the start of the program.

 All Crowden, courses offered are subject to minimum enrollment requirements.
 Courses may be canceled at Crowden's discretion if enrollment is deemed insufficient.
 Students enrolled in a class cancelled by Crowden will receive a full refund.